elelouch/simpleftp/README.md

 ```

 Now, each directory from the source code should have it's respective binary (client example: src/cli/ftpcli).

-For details on the usage, use the -h flag on the binary.
+*For details on the usage it is recommended to use the -h flag on the compiled binary.*
 ```
 ftpsrv -h
 ftpcli -h